realgeoffrey/knowledge/技术相关/gulp使用/README.md

 - node's package for gulp

     >By using gulp for the first time, error always occurred because of the bad network when we installed the plug-ins.
-If shit happened, we should have to re-install the problem plug-ins.
+If shit happened, we should have to re-install the problem plugins.

     ```json
     {